 The nomination committee has been established on 27 June 2016 with specific written terms of reference stipulating its authorities and duties in compliance with code provision A.5.1 of the CG Code.
 In light of the latest amendments made to the Corporate Governance Code and Corporate Governance Report as set out in the Appendix 14 of the Listing Rules (effective on 1 January 2019), the Board has further adopted the revised terms of reference for Nomination Committee, which are available on the websites of the Company and the Stock Exchange.
-Currently, the nomination committee comprises one non-executive Director, Mr. Yim Kwok Man (chairman of the nomination committee), two INEDs, including, Mr. Shiu Siu Tao and Mr. Lee Chung Ming Eric and one executive Director, Mr. Chan Man Fai Joe.
+As at 31 December 2019, the nomination committee comprises Mr. Yim Kwok Man (chairman of the nomination committee), Mr. Shiu Siu Tao, Mr. Lee Chung Ming Eric and Mr. Chan Man Fai Joe.
+Subsequent to the resignation of Mr. Shiu Siu Tao with effect from 24 January 2020, the nomination committee comprises of Mr. Chan Man Fai Joe (chairman of the nomination committee), Dr. Wong Wai Kong and Mr. Lee Chung Ming Eric.